KadirKarabacak/REACT/README.md

 - What is the **Thinking in React** [ Break UI into components, component tree, build static version (without state), think about state and establish data flow. ]
 - What is **Redux** and when i need to use it. [ Global State Management ]
 - Why should I organize my files into **one file** for **each component**. [ To avoid a big mess ]
+- How components are displayed on the screen and how renders are triggered. [ Initial render of app and when state is updated ]
+- What is **Reconciler [ Fiber ]** and how does it work. [ Simply comparing last state and updated state of DOM, then applying renders on only changes. ]
+- What is the difference between **React Element Tree [ Called Virtual DOM aswell ] ** and **Fiber Tree**.

 #### ⌨ My **Codesandbox** practices about React ⏬